State and Local Resources and Updates

 A new study called, Power in Numbers: A Profile of American Voters with Disabilities, shows data on American voters with disabilities.
 The study was published by the Youth Transitions Collaborative’s advocacy working group, which includes the American Association of People with Disabilities, Autistic Self Advocacy Network, The HSC Foundation, Institute for Educational Leadership, National Council on Independent Living and United Cerebral Palsy.

 The Institute of Education Sciences (IES) has published a new report on early intervention and early childhood education.
-The report, Synthesis of IES Research on Early Intervention and Early Childhood Education, can be found on the IES website, http://ies.ed.gov/ncser/pubs/20133001/pdf/20133001.pdf, and includes research on current early education practices.
+The report, Synthesis of IES Research on Early Intervention and Early Childhood Education, can be found on the IES website, http://ies.ed.gov/ncser/pubs/20133001/pdf/20133001.pdf.

 Five Numbers to Remember About Early Childhood Development from Harvard University’s Center on the Developing Child is an online tool on early childhood development that features an informative and downloadable PDF.